techToy-Studio/symphoni-composer/docs/map/4-bubble-note.md

 ---
-sidebar_position: 3
+sidebar_position: 4
-title: Deleting Notes
+title: Note — Bubble
-description: Learn how to edit and modify notes in your Symphoni level
+description: Learn how to edit a bubble
 ---

 # Editing Notes